magitnup/battleship-game/README.md

 ### Magitnups battleship is a Python terminal game, which runs in the Code Institute mock terminal of Heroku.
 Users will battle against it out against their own PC and for once maybe actually win to vent some frustrations.<br>

+- You can try it right away!
+[Magitnups Battleships](https://battleship-game-magitnup-6d82c8e18715.herokuapp.com)

 ### How to play

 ---